 Microsoft acquired PlayFab, the live games platform that possesses several valuable IPs.
 The acquisition aims at creating and developing more connected games.
-Both the companies celebrated via blog posts that revealed information and teasers on what to expect from them in this year.
+Both the companies celebrated via blog posts that revealed information and teasers on what to expect from them this year.

-Kareem pointed out that the currently thriving gaming industry with more than billion gamers has an evolving ecosystem that requires an intelligent cloud, like many other industries.
+Kareem pointed out that the currently thriving gaming industry with more than a billion gamers has an evolving ecosystem that requires an intelligent cloud, like many other industries.

 This means an increasing number of developers are looking to create connected games for mobile, PC and console devices that have a significant emphasis on post-launch operations.
 However, the cost and complexity of achieving this through custom-built, server-side tools and technologies is high, and PlayFab offers developers a compelling model that scales naturally with their games’ players. – Kareem Choudhry, the Corporate VP of Gaming

 On the other hand, the team of PlayFab expressed enticement in its blog as well: “Today we power more than 1,200 live games, and have served over 700 million players.
 We process more than 1.5 billion transactions a day, nearly 20,000 transactions a second.”